temporalio/documentation/docs/concepts/what-is-an-activity-definition.md

 An Activity Definition can support as many parameters as needed.

-All values passed through these parameters are recorded in the Workflow Execution's [Event History](/docs/concepts/what-is-an-event-history).
+All values passed through these parameters are recorded in the [Event History](/docs/concepts/what-is-an-event-history) of the Workflow Execution.
 Return values are also captured in the Event History for the calling Workflow Execution.

 Activity Definitions must contain the following parameters: